 - Effectiveness of treatment

-- Frequency at which the condition is monitored
+- Frequency the condition is being monitored

-- Family history of illness
+- Family history

-- Alcohol consumption
+- Smoking and alcohol consumption

-- Height to weight ratio
+- Height/Weight ratio

-- Blood pressure
+- Blood pressure and cholesterol levels

 - Driving record

-- Other pre-existing medical conditions
+- Other medical conditions